 New Mexico CNA Classes & Testing Costs

 To gain a CNA certification in the state of New Mexico you must pass a state-approved course.
 These must have a minimum of 75 hours, at least 16 of which must be dedicated to clinical training.
 The duration of the program might vary based on the school.
 This combination of in-person and classroom training is designed to make graduates job-ready to work straight away.

 Certification costs vary in the state of New Mexico depending on when and where you get your training.
 CNA classes in New Mexico may cost anywhere from $400 to $1,650 for tuition, which might not include textbook costs, uniform costs, etc. Because these programs are very often short-term there aren’t many options for financial aid, but it is suggested you discuss your options with a financial aid adviser.
 The costs of your training though can be reimbursed by your first employer following certification.
 If a Medicaid-funded institution employs or offers you employment the state will fund your testing fees.
-Some workplaces might even offer free CNA training.
-For a list of locations offering free CNA training in New Mexico, follow this link.
+For another list of locations offering CNA training in New Mexico, follow this link.

 CNA Classes & Nurse Aide Training Courses in New Mexico

 If all of this sounds like CNA classes might be right for you, the following list are a few suggestions on where to get started.
 Each of these facilities offers training or classes.
-Some may be free, while others require tuition payments – please contact the organizations directly through the linked website for further information.
+Please contact the organizations directly through the linked website for information on tuition.
 Because New Mexico is so sparsely populated most of the classes available can be found in Albuquerque, but we have listed some other options in other cities.

 |Training Program||City||Zip Code||Phone|